 Unlike factory-made, this pow wok is hand-hammered.
 The 1.8 mm thick commercial quality material is hammered by professionals in China.
 So you get an authentic, high-quality steel wok to prepare your food.
 But the pow wok requires seasoning before you can cook.
 It comes with detailed instructions on how to season a round wok so you can enjoy nonstick cooking for the rest of your life.

-Instead of loop design at the end, the bamboo handle comes with a hole for hanging storage.
+Instead of a loop design at the end, the bamboo handle comes with a hole for hanging storage.
 And on the other side, is a metal helper handle just like traditional round carbon steel wok have.
-And between them is a perfect curvature for circulation of heat through the dish.
+And between them is a perfect curvature for the circulation of heat through the dish.

 - 100% handcrafted by professionals in China

 - Thick commercial quality material

 - Includes instructions to season wok to become non-stick

 - Best hand-hammered wok for stewing, steaming, boiling, and deep-frying apart from stir-frying

 - All environment safe materials

 - Bamboo handle with hole for easy storage

 - Traditional design and built-up